Webhooks

 Receive real-time event notifications from GudDesk via webhooks.

 Webhooks let you receive HTTP POST notifications when events happen in your GudDesk workspace.
-Use them to sync data, trigger workflows, or integrate with external tools.
+Use them to sync data, trigger workflows, or power AI agents.

 Setting Up Webhooks